Glenrothes: Geology

 The Glenrothes area's geology is predominantly made up of glacial deposits with the subsoil largely consisting of boulder clay with a band of sand and gravel in the area to the north of the River Leven.
 The river valley largely comprises alluvium deposits and there are also igneous intrusions of olivine dolerite throughout the area.
 Productive coal measures were largely recorded in the southern parts of Glenrothes, approximately south of the line of the B921 Kinglassie road.
 These coal measures form part of the East Fife coalfield and prior to 1962 the deposits there were to be worked by the Rothes Colliery, until it was found that there were severe issues with water penetration and subsequent flooding.
 Smaller limestone coal outcrops that had been historically worked were recorded around the Balbirnie and Cadham/Balfarg areas with the land that is now Gilvenbank Park found particularly to be heavily undermined.

+Climate

+Like most of central Scotland, Glenrothes has a maritime climate.
+Glenrothes has a much milder climate than other places at its latitude such as Moscow and Edmonton.
+Summer is often temperate with temperatures between 18 °C and 25 °C.

+Winter is mild with temperatures between 0 °C and 10 °C; the temperature rarely falls below -5 °C due to its proximity to the ocean and the Gulf Stream.